Cooleekova/systems_modeling/README.md

-# systems_modeling
+## Systems Modeling

-Projects related to studying Systems Modeling
+The repo for storing educational Systems Modeling projects